nwolek/LowkeyNW/source/HowToBuild.md

 # How To Build

-The build system for this project is based on [Max-SDK-Lite](https://github.com/tap/max-sdk-lite).
+The build system for this project is based on the [Max-DevKit](https://github.com/Cycling74/max-devkit).

 ## Prerequisites